10 CBA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Incorrect.
 Hardcoded imports defeat the purpose of plugin extensibility and create tight coupling.

-DUsing a shared npm package that exports the extension configuration object
+DUsing a shared npm package that exports the extension

 Incorrect.
 While shared packages can work, they create tight coupling and don't enable true plugin discovery.